 Drawbacks for the Seller:

 -It is not economical, because there is more backend administrative work, more packing labor, and more material expense.
-Because of this, handling will go up a nominal 4 dollars.
+Because of this, handling will go up $4 to $10 total.

 -the lottery drags out the process, esp the process of packing.
 It’s more efficient to pack everything at once, because I only have one space to both make work and ship work.
 I want to avoid having things trickle out the door, because I find it disruptive.
 Having the lottery and regular sale all on one day should mitigate the problem.